glynnbird/couchreplicate/README.md

     couchreplicate -s http://u:p@localhost:5984/mydb -t https://U:P@HOST.cloudant.com/mydb --auth

+### Generating continuous replications

+The default action is to create one-shot replications that copy data from the source to the target and then finish.
+If you would like live, continuous replications instead, then add the `--live` or `-l` option to your command-line invocation.

+e.g.

+    couchreplicate -l -a -s http://u:p@localhost:5984 -t https://U:P@HOST.cloudant.com

+Some things to note:

+- this tool will only permit you to create fifty live replications
+- as the replications are continuous, they will never reach a "completed" state so the tool will remain active forever, or until you kill the process (with Ctrl-C).
+After killing the process, any running replications will continue to run.
+See the source cluster's "replication" tab in the dashboard.

 ### Errors during replication

 Replication errors can occur and have a multitude of causes.
 If a replication does not complete successfully, you may see a status like this: